jairampatel/jairampatel.github.io/content/posts/2023-02-20-battle-of-the-cloud-functions-aws-lambda-vs-azure-cloud-functinos-vs-gcp-cloud-functions.md

 **Disclaimer: These results are representative of my specific simulation setup.
 Simulations with different parameters may yield different results.
 For example: higher volume, larger function size, different language, different region etc…**

 Overall, AWS was the easiest to set up and was the most stable in terms of function latency across all regions.
 GCP was the fastest in terms of client-side latency and I’m still not sure why this is the case.
-Given that the datacenters for each cloud provider are relatively close to each other, my best guess would be that GCP’s server-side performance is simply faster.
+Given that the data centers for each cloud provider are relatively close to each other, my best guess would be that GCP’s server-side performance is simply faster.

 If I were to deploy to production for my specific use-case of a fast and low volume function, I would most likely choose GCP since I would save an extra 100 - 300 milliseconds.
 However, if the function time was several seconds, I believe that AWS would become more attractive as the performant function time would start offsetting the client-side latency.